SlideRuleEarth/sliderule/README.md

 ### packages

 Contains the C++ modules that implement the primary functions provided by the framework.
-The [core](packages/core/core.md) package contains the fundamental framework classes and is not dependent on any other package.
+See [package list](packages/README.md) for a list of available packages.
+The [core](packages/core/README.md) package contains the fundamental framework classes and is not dependent on any other package.
 Other packages should only be dependent on the core package or provide conditional compilation blocks that allow the package to be compiled in the absence of any package outside the core package.

 By convention, each package contains two files that are named identical to the package directory name: _{package}.cpp_, _{package}.h_.
 The _CMakeLists.txt_ provides the object modules and any package specific definitions needed to compile the package.
 It also defines the package's globally defined name used in conditional compilation blocks.
 The _{package}.cpp_ file provides an initialization function named with the prototype `void init{package}(void)` that is used to initialize the package on startup.
 The _{package}.h_ file exports the initialization function and anything else necessary to use the package.